Changissnz/more_tribute_more_hatred/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-When someone has been playing an act for a while, it's hard to think that every thing they do must also be an act.
+When someone has been playing an act for a while, it's not hard to think that every thing they do must also be an act.
 Voila.
 The blurring of drama and real life.
 Globalized style.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_70vjxu70vjxu70vj" src="https://github.com/user-attachments/assets/cdb97351-dee2-478e-b783-4548bbe3ec77" />